DS4PS/cpp-529-master/schedule.md

 ## Overview

-Please click on the link below to go to Lab 3 instructions.
-This lab is a code-through only and will not require you to modify any code like Lab 2.
-The purpose here is to show you how to apply model-based clustering to classify Phoenix neighborhoods into meaninful groups.
+Please click on the links below to see Lab 3.
+This lab is a code-through only and will not require you to modify any code as was the case in Lab 2.
+The purpose here is to show you how to apply model-based clustering to classify Phoenix neighborhoods into meaningful groups.

 After you have completed your lab you can submit it via Canvas using the link below.
 Upload your RMD and your HTML files to the appropriate lab submission link.
 Remember to include the four questions and answers from the reading assignment (see above) at the beginning of your RMD file.